 A different patent describes articulating hinges rather than gears that open to a 90-degree angle.
 This patent calls out scroll-like displays being used with this hinge structure.

 Apple also has patented batteries that connect across a hinge.
-So rather than use two different battery cells, one single cell can fill the hinge space for more capacity.
+So rather than using two different battery cells, one single cell can fill the hinge space for more capacity.

 A foldable device doesn't have to be a single device.
 A patent says that users may be able to bring devices close together to share screens.
 This means a custom case could combine two iPhones into a "foldable" similar to the Surface Duo.